txrx0101/dodao-docusaurus/docs/dodao-tokenomics.md

 # Token?

-Dodao Token will be needed to mint user NFTs, such as
+"Dodao" $DODAO Token will be needed to mint user NFTs, such as

 * Customer NFT (users need to have this NFT to add Tasks to the marketplace)
 * Performer NFT (users need to have this NFT to participate in Tasks)
 * team NFTs (users need to have this NFT if they want to work in closed groups)
 * brand NFTs (users need to have this NFT to promote their brand)
-* sprint NFTs (users need to have this NFT to create a sprint)
+* sprint NFTs (users need to have this NFT to create a sprint or multiple sprints)

-Dodao Token will be needed to mint NFTs.
+Dodao Token will be needed to mint Skill tag NFTs.

 Dodao Token will be needed to participate in coding classes on our learning hub

+Dodao Token will be rewarded to students who complete coding courses on our learning hub

 # Are Tasks paid in Dodao token?